 Invest Ophthalmol Visual Sci.
 1984.

 Forskolin lowers the intraocular pressure of rabbits, monkeys, and humans.
 In rabbits, net aqueous humor inflow decreases, outflow facility remains unchanged, and ciliary blood flow increases.
 Tolerance to the intraocular pressure lowering effect did not occur in rabbits after topical doses given every 6 hr for 15 days.
 In vitro forskolin activates adenylate cyclase of crude particulate homogenates prepared from cultured human ciliary epithelia or from dissected ciliary epithelial processes of rabbit or human eyes.
 This activation is not blocked by timolol.
 The stimulation of adenylate cyclase by isoproterenol in vitro is potentiated in the presence of forskolin.
 This substance represents a potentially useful class of glaucoma treating agents differing in molecular mechanism of action from previously used drugs.

-The eye drops are not currently available in the USA or anyplace else that I know of except Samilabs in India.
+A. As of 2018, the eye drops are not currently available in the USA or anyplace else that I know of except Samilabs in India.